oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/double_buffering/README.md

 ## Purpose
 In an application where the FPGA kernel is executed multiple times, the host must perform the following processing and buffer transfers before each kernel invocation.
-1. The output data from the *previous* invocation must be transferred from device to host and then processed by the host.
+1. The output data from the *previous* invocation must be transferred from the device to the host and then processed by the host.
 Examples of this processing include:
    * Copying the data to another location
    * Rearranging the data
    * Verifying it in some way